The trusted source for exotic mammal products worldwide.

 Manufacturer and distributor of species specific foods and supplies for exotic mammals.

 Select a Species

 Specifc products for the care of your pet Degu.
 Time tested diets and supplements that you can rely on for complete nutritional requirements of your pet.
 Cages, healthy treats, and cage accessories that are recommended for this specifc species.
-Nursing supplies for babies and grooming supplies appropriate for your exotic pet.

 Wild Degus mainly live on bulbs, tubers and bark.
 Since these foods are not readily available to the typical Degu owner, Exotic Nutrition has devised a complete feed for Degus.

 DEGU COMPLETE is a balanced vitamin fortified pellet feed that contains all the nutrition necessary for growth and reproduction.
 Developed with the help of animal nutritionalists and veterinarians, DEGU COMPLETE, along with satisfying the nutritional requirements of pet Degus, also serves as a aid in preventing excess tooth growth and satisfies your Degus need to chew.

 Feed your Degus this food 'free choice' daily along and ala supply of fresh timothy hay.
 Fresh drinking water should be available at all times.
 The typical rodent type drip bottles work great for water supply, glass type is preferable.
 It is important that Degus are kept to a bland diet and offered healthy treats such as the treats listed in our Degu Department, do not offer sugar treats or dried fruit treats.

 Hay cubes are also a recommended treat and can be found in the hay department of this web site.
 You can also offer chew toys and Pumice Chew blocks.